Atlanta Falcons vs. New York Jets NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Jets stats and trends

-- The Jets have been underdogs by 3.5 points or more four times this year and covered the spread once.
+- The Jets have been underdogs by 3 points or more four times this season and covered the spread once.

-- New York's games this year have gone over the point total one time in four opportunities (25%).
+- New York's games this year have hit the over one time in four opportunities (25%).

-- This year the Jets have turned the ball over eight times, six more than the Falcons' takeaways (2).
+- This season the Jets have turned the ball over eight times, six more than the Falcons' takeaways (2).

 Home and road insights